 Did you know that an estimated 2.2 billion people around the world suffer from some sort of vison impairment or blindness?
 My daughter is one out of the many 2.2 billion people in this world that has been diagnosed with a vision impairment.
-My daughter is 13 years old and she has a vision impairment called Stargardt disease.
+She has a vision impairment called Stargardt disease.

 My daughter was diagnosed when she was 10 years old.
 However, leading up to her diagnosis was such a long, frustrating road.

-At her physical, she failed her eye exam, and we were told to make an appointment with the eye doctor.
+She failed her eye exam and we were told to make an appointment with the eye doctor.
 At the appointment with the eye doctor, we were told that her eyes measured perfectly, that she was so young, and maybe she was just having a hard time reading the alphabet since she was just in kindergarten.
 So, we left.

 A year went by and it was time for another physical.
 Another failed eye exam, so we were back to square one at the eye doctor again.
 Now mind you, my daughter was young.
 She loved dressing up, she loved fashionable things, and a lot of her friends had glasses.
 So, she did express a few times that she wanted to have glasses, too.